 On June 26, 2020, the Company entered into a common stock purchase agreement (the "2020 Purchase Agreement") with Aspire Capital Fund, LLC (Aspire Capital) which provides that, upon the terms and subject to the conditions and limitations set forth therein, the Company has the right, from time to time in its sole discretion during the 36-month term of the 2020 Purchase Agreement, to direct Aspire Capital to purchase up to \$23.9 million of the Company's common stock in the aggregate.
 Upon execution of the 2020 Purchase Agreement, the Company issued and sold to Aspire Capital under the 2020 Purchase Agreement 1,644,737 shares of common stock at a price per share of \$3.04, for an aggregate purchase price of \$5,000,000.
-Other than the 212,130 shares of common stock in ssued to Aspire Capital in consideration for entering into the 2020 Purchase Agreement and the initial sale of 1,644,737 shares of common stock the Company has no obligation to sell any shares of common stock pursuant to the 2020 Purchase Agreement.
-As of March 31, 2021, the amount remaining under the 2020 Purchase Agreement was \$18.9 million, which is registered under the Company's shelf registration statement on Form S-3 (File No. 333-239493).
+Other than the 212,130 shares of common stock issued to Aspire Capital in consideration for entering into the 2020 Purchase Agreement and the initial sale of 1,644,737 shares of common stock, the Company has no obligation to sell any shares of common stock pursuant to the 2020 Purchase Agreement and the timing and amount of any such sales are in the Company's sole discretion subject to the conditions and terms set forth in the 2020 Purchase Agreement.
+As of June 30, 2021, the amount remaining under the 2020 Purchase Agreement was \$18.9 million, which is registered under the Company's shelf registration statement on Form S-3 (File No. 333-239493).
 Effective June 26, 2020, upon the execution of the 2020 Purchase Agreement, the Company's prior purchase agreement with Aspire Capital was terminated.